dita-ot/website/README.md

 ## Install prerequisite software

+1. Check if [Ruby][3] is installed:

+        ruby -v

+    Ruby is installed on macOS and most Linux distributions by default.
+If the command above does not respond with information on the installed Ruby version, see [Installing Ruby][4] for instructions.

-1. Install [Jekyll][3]:
+1. Install [Jekyll][5]:

         gem install jekyll

-2. Install [Bundler][4]:
+1. Install [Bundler][6]:

         gem install bundler

-3. Switch to your clone of the project website repository:
+1. Switch to your clone of the project website repository:

         cd ~/dita-ot-website

-4. Install all of the required gems from the project’s `Gemfile`:
+1. Install all of the required gems from the project’s `Gemfile`:

         bundle install

-5. Run Jekyll.
+1. Run Jekyll.

         bundle exec jekyll serve

-    This runs the production version of the site locally, so you can view your local clone of the project website at [http://127.0.0.1:4000/][5].
+    This runs the production version of the site locally, so you can view your local clone of the project website at [http://127.0.0.1:4000/][7].

     At this stage, what you see there should be identical to the production version of the project website at [www.dita-ot.org][1].

-    **Note:** For more details, see [Setting up your GitHub Pages site locally with Jekyll][6].
+    **Note:** For more details, see [Setting up your GitHub Pages site locally with Jekyll][8].

 ## Building site output